margusliinev/techportal/README.md

 ## Usage

-Once you have TechPortal running locally, you can start exploring the available job opportunities, searching based on your preferences, and creating your developer profile.
+Start exploring the available job opportunities, searching based on your preferences, and creating your developer profile.
 Customize your profile, browse through the jobs, and apply seamlessly within the platform.

 ## License
 TechPortal is released under the ISC License.
 Feel free to use, modify, and distribute the code as per the terms and conditions of the license.